A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Review of Designs

-The trial conduct procedure and start-up phase are similar to DFCOMB.
-After the trial is completed, we select the combination that has been administered to patients and has the largest posterior probability of falling into the $\varepsilon$-neighbourhood of $\phi$, where $\varepsilon$ is a small positive number.
+\textbf{MTD determination}: After the trial is completed, one could select the combination that has been administered to patients and has the largest posterior probability of falling into the $\varepsilon$-neighbourhood of $\phi$, where $\varepsilon$ is a small positive number.